vcilabs/touchpoint-kit-ios/README.md

 * Screens: a Screen is a page or view in your mobile app, such as the home screen, product list screen, product details screen, settings screen, etc. You can designate any screen in your mobile app as being available to display a Touchpoint activity.
 * Components: a component is some UI element on a screen in your mobile app.
 This could be something like a button, or something more abstract like the number of times a user has visited a particular screen.
 * Targeting: it is possible for the Touchpoint admin to target particular Touchpoint activities based on certain User Attributes of the current user of the app.
 The User Attributes of the current user can be defined in the mobile app and are then used by Touchpoint to perform targeting.

+Banner and Pop-up types of triggers are out of the box methods for triggering an activity.
+This is meant to make integration easier at the cost of flexibility.
+A Custom Component requires some custom logic to trigger but it provides flexibility as the logic is fully under the control of the app developer.

+After a user finishes an activity the activity will be closed and the user will remain on the same screen with no change in state.

 ### Putting It All Together
 As a developer of a mobile app you can designate which Screens and which Screen Components are capable of triggering Touchtpoint activities.
 You don't need to be concerned about which specific Touchpoint activity is assigned to a particular screen as that is controlled by the Touchpoint admin.